oscha050/Notes-Vault/MD - Kommandon.md

 Use *** or --- or ___ by themselves on a line to create a horizontal line as shown above
 ### Links
 Use [ ] for the name and follow with ( ) for the URL.
 With the link you can add text in " " to display when the link is hovered over with mouse.
 For a quick link enclose the URL in < >, the displayed text will be the URL.
 Also works with e-mail addresses.
 Emphasis works with links.
+Alternatively putting the name in [ ] followed by a number in [ ] it will point to the number which will be formatted as: ["1"]: <URL> "Display when hovered on"